e-mail: bok@dhit.pl

 • They exhibit very high magnetic induction on the surface of the magnet,

-• Key role in modern technologies – are used in hard drives, electric motors, medical devices or other modern machines.
+• Wide application in advanced technologically fields – are used in hard drives, electric motors, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: